trevorthornton/archivesspace-api-utility/README.md

 end
 ```

-This can be included in a script (after including ArchivesSpaceApiUtility), or, in a Rails app, you can just create a file called `archivesspace_config.rb` in `/config/initializers` and put the configuration in there.
+This can be included in a script (after including ArchivesSpaceApiUtility), or, if you're working in Rails, you can just create a file called `archivesspace_config.rb` in `/config/initializers` and put the configuration in there.

 ## Usage

-Include the module:
+1. Include the module:

     include ArchivesSpaceApiUtility

-Eastablish a connection:
+2. Start a session:

     a = ArchivesSpaceSession.new

-    => #<ArchivesSpaceApiUtility::ArchivesSpaceSession:0x0000010320a400 @session_token="f2a28285b4f94f341b833d405e4afb3d8aab4a8e9949516993db6b89bb5292c8", @auth_header={"X-ArchivesSpace-session"=>"f2a28285b4f94f341b833d405e4afb3d8aab4a8e9949516993db6b89bb5292c8"}>
+3. Use `get` or `post` to do what you need to do.

 ### get(path,params={},headers={})